-The Pixel Readout window gives you control of the channels view, pixel remapping, as well as information regarding the current pixel that is under the mouse cursor, including pixel coordinates and pixel values.
-You can lock the current pixel readout by going to View->Lock Pixel Readout (Default hotkey: I).
+The Pixel Readout window gives you control over the viewing color space, various heat maps / look, pixel remapping, as well as information regarding the current pixel that is under the mouse cursor, including pixel coordinates and pixel values.
+You can lock the current pixel readout by going to View->Lock Pixel Readout (Default hotkey: M).
 The remap menu allows some post-processing to be performed on the image (re-mapping) before it is displayed.
 This does not alter the pixel values in your images.
 See Remapping for more information.

-The channel view shows which of the image channels are currently visible and the options are RGB (normal color) Red, Green, Blue, Alpha (if present) and "Luminance".
+The channel view shows which of the image channels are currently visible and the options are RGB (normal color) Red, Green, Blue, Alpha (if present), and "Luminance".